 - the amount of each repayment of credit.

-The information provided in the representative example must be clear and concise, and presented so that each item of information.
+The information provided in the representative example must be clear and concise, and presented so that each item of information is easy to understand.
 As a whole, the information must be given greater prominence than any other information relating to the cost of credit in the communication/promotion.
 Typically, promotions for lease and hire agreements do not need to provide an APR under CONC.